 - 2. In June 2005 the Heads of State or Government called for a period of reflection during which a broad debate should take place in all Member States, involving citizens, civil society, social partners, national parliaments and political parties, with the contribution of European institutions.
 The European Council welcomes the various initiatives taken in the Member States in the framework of national debates, as well as a series of events organised by the Austrian Presidency, in particular the Conference "The Sound of Europe" in Salzburg on 27/28 January 2006.
 The European Council expresses its gratitude to the Commission for having contributed to the reflection period in the context of its Plan D and to the European Parliament for having organised together with the Austrian Parliament the joint parliamentary meeting on the "Future of Europe" on 8/9 May 2006.
-The European Council welcomes the intention of institutions and Member States to carry on their activities aimed at involving citizens in the debate about what Europe should stand for in the 21st century. - 3.
+The European Council welcomes the intention of institutions and Member States to carry on their activities aimed at involving citizens in the debate about what Europe should stand for in the 21st century.
+It also welcomed the Commission's contribution "A Citizen's Agenda for Europe". - 3.
 The European Council carried out a first assessment of the reflection period.
 This took place on the basis of the written report prepared by the Presidency and Council Secretariat drawing on information provided by Member States on their national debates (doc.
-9701/1/06 REV 1), as well as the Commission's contributions ("A citizen's agenda delivering results for Europe", the "Plan D" initiative and the White Paper on a European Communication Policy).
-While worries and concerns have been voiced during these debates, citizens remain committed to the European project.
-They expect the Union to prove its added value by taking action in response to the challenges and opportunities facing it: ensuring peace, prosperity and solidarity, enhancing security, furthering sustainable development and promoting European values in a rapidly globalising world. - 4.
-The European Council reaffirms its commitment to a Union that delivers the concrete results that citizens expect in order to rebuild a climate of confidence and trust, as set out in Part II, and has agreed to extend the reflection period, as set out in Part III.
+9701/1/06 REV 1), the "Plan D" initiative and the White Paper on a European Communication Policy.
+While worries and concerns have been voiced particularly among young people and women during all public debates, citizens remain committed to the European project.
+They want to have a say in European policy making.
+Citizens expect the Union to prove its added value by taking action in response to the challenges and opportunities facing it: ensuring peace, prosperity and solidarity, enhancing security, furthering sustainable development and promoting European values in a rapidly globalising world.

+4. The Union's commitment to becoming more democratic, transparent and effective goes beyond the reflection period.
+The European Council reaffirms its commitment to a Union that delivers the concrete results citizens expect, in order to strengthen confidence and trust, as set out in Part II.
+The European Council agreed to extend the reflection period, as set out in Part III.